-A separate Implementation Plan will be developed including an Opinion of Probable Costs and will be integrated with the forward Capital Works Program.
+A separate Implementation Plan will be developed including an Opinion of Probable Costs and will be used to inform the development of the forward Capital Works Program.

 Council may also seek Grant funding from appropriate State or Commonwealth grant programs to support the implementation of items from the Plan.